Annual Gathering Breakout Sessions

 Capital Management Associates

-Breakout Session 2 (For those nearer to retirement) will focus on retirement preparation and planning; setting goals and strategies to reach your retirement and financial goals.
+Breakout Session 2 (Interactive Needs Assessment Workshop): Will focus on retirement preparation and planning; setting goals and strategies to reach your retirement and financial goals.
 We will also touch on the benefits of the LCMC 403(b) Retirement Plan.

 Meet & Greet for Pastors and Congregations